 Apple is not messing around: with the changes to iOS 14, they have pressed the nuclear button for ad privacy!
 But what are the ramifications for the advertising industry?
 In this blog, I explain what the changes in iOS 14 will mean to an already stressed advertising world.

-The Identifier for Advertisers (IDFA) is a unique, random number tied to a user’s device that allows advertisers and data companies to assess how a user has interacted with an ad (on an aggregated, not individual, basis).
-Apple announced at its recent Worldwide Developers Conference keynote that it was going to effectively make the IFDA redundant with its upcoming iOS 14, macOS Big Sur, and Safari releases.
+The Identifier for Advertisers (IDFA) is a unique, random number tied to a user’s device.
+It allows advertisers and data companies to assess how a user has interacted with an ad (on an aggregated, not individual, basis).
+Apple announced at its Worldwide Developers Conference keynote that it was going to make the IFDA redundant with its iOS 14, macOS Big Sur, and Safari releases.
 Currently, the IFDA is on by default.
 You can opt out, but only by digging into the system settings.
 But with the planned changes users will by default be opted out.
 Users will need to ‘opt in’ by accepting the tracking agreement.
 This is the nuclear button; a significant turnaround: how many users will actually want to opt in?
 Estimates have ranged from 90-95% who will not do so!

 The move continues a theme of Apple policy regarding user-privacy and data.
 Something that Tim Cook Apple CEO has said is ‘totally out of control’.